Much Ado (2000)

 Program Note:

 When Gary Graffman, Director of the Curtis Institute of Music, telephoned Daron Hagen in 1999 to commission an overture celebrating the 75th anniversary of the conservatory’s founding, Hagen was in the middle of writing an opera (now lost) based on Shakespeare’s Much Ado About Nothing.
 “Why not give us an overture to that?” mused Graffman.
 In response, Hagen grafted together various themes from the opera into an overture filled with virtually nonstop instrumental virtuosity, fearless cinematic brio, and a vivacious, merry open heartedness in keeping with the performing instruction that heads the score, 'Galloping Headlong.'
 The witty, flirtatious, quarrelsome Beatrice and Benedick are portrayed together in the main theme which is tossed back and forth in a busy display of competitive virtuosity by the first and second violins.
 Hero's theme (first heard alone in the solo flute) and Claudio's theme (first heard alone in a long line for solo trumpet) are likewise intertwined, though in a gentle manner more suitable to the character of their relationship, and heard most clearly together when played by the solo flute and solo clarinet.
-Dogberry and his ridiculous crew of male revellers provide comic relief in periodic intentionally-over-the-top french horn calls, while the female revellers' calls of 'hey nonny nonny' echo in the peals of the recurring brilliant trumpet sennets and flourishes.
+Dogberry and his ridiculous crew of male revellers provide comic relief in periodic tongue-in-cheek soaring french horn calls, while the female revellers' calls of 'hey nonny nonny' echo in the peals of the recurring brilliant trumpet sennets and flourishes.
 The overture was debuted by the Orchestra of the Curtis Institute on May 1, 2000 at the Academy of Music in Philadelphia.

 Selected Reviews: